 Perform workplace responsibilities efficiently.

-Furnish the HQWBL coordinator/teacher/point of contact with necessary information about the HQWBL experience and complete promptly all necessary reports.
+Furnish the HQWBL coordinator/teacher/point-of-contact with necessary information about the HQWBL experience and complete promptly all necessary reports.

 Participate in the CTSO and other school activities required in connection with the HQWBL experience as it applies to a CTE course.